 630-584-4800

-Business Valuations Lawyers Serving Clients in Geneva, Aurora, and Batavia
+Business Valuations Lawyers Serving Clients in Kane County

-When you get a divorce and your marital estate includes a business or business interests, obtaining a proper business valuation is essential.
-The only way to ensure you receive your fair share of the business assets is to accurately determine their worth.
+When you get a divorce, and your marital estate includes a business or business interests, obtaining a proper business valuation is essential.
+The only way to ensure you receive your fair share of the business assets when dividing marital property> is to accurately determine the monetary value of the business.
 At the Kane County divorce law firm of Goostree Law Group, we are experienced in handling divorces involving all types of businesses.
-We make sure our clients’ business interests are properly appraised, and we strongly advocate for our clients' interests in the property division process.
+We make sure our clients' business interests are properly appraised, and we strongly advocate for our clients' interests during the property division process.

 Business Valuations for Property Division in Kane County

 Marital assets are defined as any assets that are acquired during a marriage.
-Consequently, if you or your spouse starts a business, buys a business, or invests in a business during your marriage, those business interests are considered marital assets.
+Consequently, if you or your spouse started a business, bought a business, or invested in a business during your marriage, those business interests are considered marital assets.
 As such, they are eligible for division in a divorce.
 Dealing with business interests in a divorce can be a complex matter, and disputes often arise over the value of the business and how to distribute it between spouses.
 These two questions directly influence each other.

 Alternatively, spouses can opt to sell the business and split the proceeds of the sale in an equitable way.
-This is not always an ideal option, however, as it may not be a good time to sell and both parties could end up losing out.
-Conversely, if the divorce is amicable, both spouses could agree to run the business together after the divorce.
-Doing so would require a new contract outlining each spouses’ ownership stakes.
+This is not always an ideal option, however, as it may not be a good time to sell, and both parties could end up losing out.
+Conversely, if the divorce is amicable, both spouses could agree to run the business together after the divorce as co-owners.
+Doing so would require a new contract outlining each spouses' ownership stakes, their responsibilities, and what procedures will be followed if one party chooses to buy out the other party's share of the business in the future.